Greta Zimmer Friedman: V-J Day in Times Square

 When Eisenstaedt took the photograph, he failed to get any personal information from his subjects, leaving their identities unknown for decades.
 In the ensuing years, many women claimed to be the woman in the photograph.
 Zimmer, now Greta Friedman, eventually saw the photograph in the 1960s and instantly recognized herself.
 She wrote to Life magazine and provided additional photographs to verify her assertion that she was the woman in the photograph.

 Life editors did not contact her until 1980, however, when renewed interest in who the subjects of the photograph were and, after research and analysis confirmed that Friedman was the woman in the photograph.
 Life editors invited the subjects of the photograph to a 'reunion'.

-V-J Day in Times Square became iconic and was viewed popularly as a romantic photograph taken during the 1945 victory celebrations.
+V-J Day in Times Square became famous and was viewed popularly as a romantic photograph taken during the 1945 victory celebrations.
 As she adapted to that interpretation of what she acknowledged as not consensual, Friedman expressed mixed feelings about it decades later.
 In 2005, during an interview at the Library of Congress Friedman stated, "it wasn't my choice to be kissed.
 The guy just came over and kissed or grabbed." and "I was grabbed by a sailor and it wasn't that much of a kiss, it was more of a jubilant act that he didn't have to go back, I found out later, he was so happy that he did not have to go back to the Pacific where they already had been through the war.
 And the reason he grabbed someone dressed like a nurse was that he just felt very grateful to nurses who took care of the wounded."

 She went on to say, "I felt he was very strong, he was just holding me tight, and I'm not sure I -- about the kiss because, you know, it was just somebody really celebrating.
 But it wasn't a romantic event.
 It was just an event of thank God the war is over kind of thing."

 In 2012, Friedman told CBS News, "I did not see him approaching, and before I know it I was in this tight grip."